mariuswalter/mariuswalter.github.io/_pages/about.md

 ## Research Interests

 ### Viral Gene Drive in herpesviruses
-I am interested in developing cutting-edge approaches to study viral pathogenesis and host-pathogen interactions.
-My research focuses on developing new therapeutic strategies against herpesviruses, a family of ubiquitous DNA viruses that chronically infect most of the human population.
-During my postdoc, I invented a CRISPR-based system of viral interference against herpesviruses.
-The strategy was inspired by the “gene drives” developed in insects and rely on engineered viruses that outcompete the replication of their infectious parents during a viral infection.
-Our discovery represents a new way to engineer viruses for therapeutic and research purposes, and my current work centers on exploring the potential of the technology for therapeutic and research purposes.
+My research focuses on herpesviruses, a family of ubiquitous DNA viruses that chronically infect most of the human population and represent a heavy burden on human health.
+During my postdoc, I invented a new therapeutic strategy against herpesviruses, using engineered “gene drive” viruses that can replace wild-type viruses with an attenuated version to reduce viral levels and potentially suppress symptoms.
+This discovery was inspired by the gene drives developed in insects and represented a new way to engineer viruses for therapeutic and research purposes.
+My current work centers on exploring the potential of the technology for therapeutic and research purposes.

 [Walter and Verdin, *Nature Communications* (2020)](https://www.nature.com/articles/s41467-020-18678-0) and accompanying [blog post](https://bioengineeringcommunity.nature.com/posts/viral-gene-drive-in-herpesviruses)